Accredited, Online ACLS Training in New Hampshire

 Nurses: We are accepted by the NH Board of Nursing because ACLS and BLS are eligible for continuing education credit

-Continuing Education Requirements RN/LPN 30 contact hours in 2 years immediately preceding license application including workshops, conferences, lectures or other education offerings designed to enhance nursing knowledge, judgment, and skills.
+Continuing education requirements RN/LPN 30 contact hours in 2 years immediately preceding license application including workshops, conferences, lectures or other education offerings designed to enhance nursing knowledge, judgment, and skills.

 Dentists: We are accepted by the NH Board of Dentistry because we are accredited by ADA CERP and we offer a hands on component for certification